What size mould should I order?

 Q: What material is the Ball Mould made from?

-A: Brass used is CZ 121 which is noted for its clean cutting and hardness.
+A: Our moulds are made from Brass – specifically CZ 121 brass, noted for its clean cutting and hardness.

 Q: What size can I order?